5 Facts You Didn’t Know About Galician Language in Spain

 Galician is not a mixture of Spanish.

+Galician is not a mixture of Spanish.
 Several South American countries, Mexico, Cuba, and, of course, Spain, speak Spanish as their primary language.
 But Galician is not a mixture of Spanish.
-Galician is a beautiful language as it is its language with its unique history and development.
-There are three main reasons for this: first, Galician has its distinct dialect; second, Galician has its literary tradition; and third, Galician has its own unique cultural identity.
-According to the Galician Council of Culture, Castilian Spanish was the dominant language before formally recognized, while Galician was marginalized.
+Galician is a beautiful modern language as it is, with its unique history and development.
+There are three main reasons for this: first, Galician has its distinct dialect, separate from Spanish; second, Galician has its own literary tradition dating back to the 19th century; and third, Galician boasts its unique cultural identity rooted in the 15th and 14th centuries in Central Europe.
+According to the Galician Council of Culture, Castilian Spanish was the dominant language before formally recognized, while Galician was marginalized among Spanish speakers.

 Galician has its distinct dialect.
 While it is true that Galician shares some similarities with Spanish, the two languages are not mutually intelligible.
 This is because Galician has its own unique phonetic, grammatical, and lexical features.
 For example, Galician has a different pronunciation of certain consonants, a separate word order, and a different vocabulary.